Aaron Hibell: 2024-present: Astral Projection and upcoming projects

-During that year, He remixed "CHIHIRO" by American singer-songwriter Billie Eilish, the remix went viral and amassed over 50M views across social media platforms.
-Despite the song success, it didn't have an official release, with Hibell explaining on his social media the reasoning why.
+During that year, he remixed "Chihiro" by American singer-songwriter Billie Eilish; the remix went viral and amassed over 50M views across social media platforms.
+Despite its success, it did not have an official release, with Hibell explaining on his social media the reasoning why.

-In August, Hibell released a new track, titled "Morning Light", via Astralwerks Records.
-In September, He released a collaboration with DJ Alex Wann titled "Set Me Free", the song was the twenty-two most played song at the Amsterdam Dance Event (ADE) in 2024.
+In August, Hibell released a new track, titled "Morning Light" via the Astralwerks label.
+In September, he released a collaboration with DJ Alex Wann titled "Set Me Free"; the song was the 22nd most played song at the Amsterdam Dance Event (ADE) in 2024.
 In October, he collaborated on the track "Veni Vidi Vici" from Sara Landry's album Spiritual Driveby.
-Hibell served as the music producer of the original soundtrack for the Ultra Music Festival 2024 aftermovie Music is the Answer, directed by A Final Kid.
+Hibell served as the music producer of the original soundtrack for the Ultra Music Festival 2024 aftermovie Music Is the Answer, directed by A Final Kid.

 Artistry

-Since his debut in the electronic scene, Hibell has been highlighted as one of the most exciting new acts in electronic music.
-With critics noticing his focus on pushing cinematic and electronic boundaries, while seamlessly blending techno, trance and house genres with orchestral music.
-Hibell has cited artists such as Hans Zimmer, Frank Dukes, Eric Prydz, ARTBAT, Lana Del Rey, and The Weeknd as influences to his work.
+Since his debut in the electronic scene, Hibell has been highlighted as one of the most exciting new acts in electronic music, with critics noticing his focus on pushing cinematic and electronic boundaries, while seamlessly blending techno, trance and house genres with orchestral music.
+Hibell has cited artists such as Hans Zimmer, Frank Dukes, Eric Prydz, Artbat, Lana Del Rey, and the Weeknd as influences to his work.

-Fellow peers such as DubVision, Marnik, Alan Walker, Ummet Ozcan have shown appreciation and admiration for Hibell and his work.
-While acts like Martin Garrix, Adriatique, Amelie Lens, Chris Avantgarde, ARTBAT, Alignment, and more have supported Hibell's work live.
+Fellow peers such as DubVision, Marnik, Alan Walker, and Ummet Ozcan have shown appreciation and admiration for Hibell and his work, while acts like Martin Garrix, Adriatique, Amelie Lens, Chris Avantgarde, Artbat, Alignment and more have supported Hibell's work live.

 Personal life

-In 2024, Hibell opened up about struggling with the skin condition eczema from a young age, and that currently he was going through "Topical Steorid Withdrawal" which lead to a huge decline on his mental and physical health after stopping its use.
-He revelead that he chose quiting steroids due to the long time side effects.
+In 2024, Hibell opened up about struggling with the skin condition eczema from a young age, and that currently he was going through topical steroid withdrawal which led to a huge decline on his mental and physical health after stopping its use.
+He revealed that he chose quitting steroids due to the long time side effects.